anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 "lunarNIC" is already registered as an identifier, then a new registration with "lunarNic" (note the lowercase "ic" in "Nic") would not be allowed.

+## Bare Extension Identifiers {#bare_extension}

+Some RDAP extensions define only one JSON value and do not prefix it with their RDAP extension identifier, instead using the extension identifier as the JSON name for that JSON value.
+That is, the extension identifier is used "bare" and not appended with an underscore character and subsequent names.

+Consider the example in (#child_json_values).
+Using the bare extension identifier pattern, that example could be written as:

+    {
+      "rdapConformance": [
+        "rdap_level_0",
+        "lunarNIC"
+      ],
+      "objectClassName": "domain",
+      "ldhName": "example.com",
+      "remarks":
+      [
+        {
+          "description":
+          [
+            "She sells sea shells down by the sea shore.", "Originally written by Terry Sullivan."
+          ]
+        }
+      ],
+      "lunarNIC":
+      {
+        "firstInitial": "R",
+        "lastName": "Heinlein"
+      }
+    }

+A> The working group has not come to census on this topic.
+Therefore, A> three positions are presented.

+**BARE EXTENSIONS NOT ALLOWED**

+Usage of a bare extension identifier conflicts with the guidance in [@!RFC9083, section 2.1].
+Previously, extension authors have used this pattern when only one query path, JSON name, or object class is being defined by the extension.

+Implementation experience has shown that an extension using a bare identifier can be interoperable though more difficult to process and parse in some instances.
+Furthermore, bare identifier's blur the line between what can be interpreted as an extension to RDAP vs core RDAP mechanisms.

+Henceforth, this pattern MUST NOT be used.

+**COMPROMISE: BARE EXTENSIOSN ONLY ALLOWED UNDER CERTAIN CONDITIONS**

+Usage of a bare extension identifier contravenes the guidance in [@!RFC9083, section 2.1].
+Implementation experience has shown that an extension using a bare identifier can be interoperable though more difficult to process and parse in some instances.
+Furthermore, bare identifier's blur the line between what can be interpreted as an extension to RDAP vs core RDAP mechanisms.

+This document updates [@!RFC9083] to explicitly allow this pattern only in IETF defined RDAP extensions and only when a technical solution cannot otherwise be defined.

+Along similar lines, an extension may define a single new object class, and use the extension's identifier as the object class name only in IETF defined RDAP extensions and only when a technical solution cannot otherwise be defined.

+**BARE EXTENSIONS ALLOWED**

+Usage of a bare extension identifier contravenes the guidance in [@!RFC9083, section 2.1].
+Implementation experience has shown that an extension using a bare identifier can be interoperable though more difficult to process and parse in some instances, therefore this document updates [@!RFC9083] to explicitly allow this pattern.

+Along similar lines, an extension may define a single new object class, and use the extension's identifier as the object class name.

 ## Usage in Requests {#usage_in_requests}